Ikomia-dev/IkomiaApi/doc/source/_autosummary/_autosummaryv/ikomia.dataprocess.pydataprocess.CDatasetIO.rst

    .. rubric:: Import
    .. code-block:: python

-         from ikomia import dataprocess
+         from ikomia.dataprocess import CDatasetIO

-   **Note**: a default implementation is provided in the pure Python API.
+   .. note:: A default implementation is provided in the pure Python API.
 See :py:mod:`~ikomia.dnn.datasetio` for details.

    .. rubric:: Methods
    .. autosummary::